Code-Institute-Submissions/Pixies-Front-End-Project/README.md

 Below the videos section is the Photos section where there is a photo carousel from bootstrap's documentation displaying photos of the band from recent gigs and photoshoots.

 #### 'Tour' Page
 The 'Tour' page exhibits the band's tour dates and gives the user the opportunity to book tickets.
-The tour dates are displayed in a table from Bootstrap and is punctuated with a red "BOOK" button.
+The tour dates are displayed in a table from Bootstrap and each date is punctuated with a red "BOOK" button.

 #### 'Contact' Page
 The contact page gives users/promoters the chance to get in touch with the band's management in order to book them for live shows.
 The page features the band's management contact details and also features a contact form for general queries.
 The form is from Bootstrap.